 - 2009 - the world's first powered bionic finger was built by Edinburgh-based Touch Bionics.

 Edinburgh is home to a huge number of research institutes and centres.
-A small selection of these is highlighted below.
+A small selection of these are highlighted below.

 - Medicine: Cancer Research UK Edinburgh Centre; Centre for Cardiovascular Science; Centre for Cell Biology; Centre for Clinical Brain Sciences; Alzheimer Scotland Dementia Research Centre; MRC Institute of Genetics & Molecular Medicine; Centre for Inflammation Research; Institute of Occupational Medicine; MRC Centre for Regenerative Medicine; MRC Centre for Reproductive Health; Centre for Tissue Repair